-The property has been extended to the rear.
+The property has been altered / extended to comprise its existing layout, whereby a sun lounge has been added to the front and a two storey extension to the rear.
+A number of outbuildings have also been erected.
 It is assumed that all necessary Local Authority consents and approvals are in place for these works.